KTH-Nek5000/BO_GP/README.md

     - create the new inflow from precursor using bl_inflow.py (precursor results required) -->
     - create the new inflow using inflow/inflow.py
-    - check blockMeshDict
+    - check the blockMeshDict
-    - update driver
+    - update the driver

   - When you change the nProcessor
     - update decomposeParDict